fab-jul/RC-PyTorch/README.md

     --qstrategy MIN
 ```

+This will create a .CSV file in `$RC_ROOT/RC-PyTorch/src/q_histories`.
+To use it in the next step,
-Then, you need to adapt `configs/dl/clf/model1715.cf` to point to this folder.
+you need to adapt `configs/dl/clf/model1715.cf` to point to this folder.

 #### Train Classifier